yogeshwaranm-turing/amazon-agentic/envs/it_incident_management/tools/interface_2/policy.md

 - Define start and end dates as specified
 - Link subscription to specified client and product records
 - Create subscription record with active status

+### Creating SLA agreement
+Who can perform: Account managers, system administrators, executives
+Pre-checks:
+- Verify subscription exists and is active
+- Check user has authority to create SLA agreements for this client
+- Validate response/resolution times align with subscription tier

+Use case: When defining specific SLA metrics for client subscriptions

 ### Managing Service Level Agreements
 When to use: When defining response and resolution requirements for different incident severities.